 Is It Safe To Drink Tea During Pregnancy?

 Yes, it is safe to consume a moderate amount of tea when you are pregnant.
 Tea leaves contain polyphenols and antioxidants that protect your cardiac health and boost your immunity (1).
-However, they also contain caffeine, which you should consume no more than 200mg in a day (2).
+However, they also contain caffeine, which you should consume no more than 200mg a day (2).

 Amount Of Caffeine Tea Contains